FishlandicFishy/lexicring/dict/aura.md

 "What's up with your aura?"

-2. [n] Slang term used by criminals to describe the number of warrants that are out for their arrest.
+2. [n] Slang term used by criminals to describe the number of warrants that are out for their arrest, as quoted by Google AI.

 Example: